Vonng/pigsty/docs/INSTALL.md

 ### Offline Packages

-Pigsty download rpm packages from upstream yum repo during installation.
+Pigsty downloads rpm packages from the upstream yum repo during installation.
 Which can be accelerated dramatically by using a local mirror: offline packages.
 It's also extremely useful when you have no Internet available.

-The [`bootstrap`](#bootstrap) script will ask for downloading corresponding offline package (`--yes|--no`) and setup everything for you.
+The [`bootstrap`](#bootstrap) script will ask for download the corresponding offline package (`--yes|--no`) and setup everything up for you.
 You can also download it manually and put it under `/tmp/pkg.tgz` for later use.

 <details><summary>Download offline packages manually</summary>